Our story is about family and our unwavering vision to create a small business around what we cherish most - good food, family, and France.

-Being a close mother and daughter team, it was important for both of us to live on the same side of the pond and create strong family roots.
-The time had come to bring together our combined passions and create the life we had always dreamed of.
-A life where every day was a reflection of our true values and heart's desires.
-Both of us being very entrepreneurial, we decided to create a business that would reflect our love of all things French, food, markets, family traditions and a life rich in simplicity with a focus on what really matters - family.
 The Cook's Atelier has been a true labor of love and has evolved over the years, taking on its own momentum.
-We knew this journey would have its ups and downs and that we would come across a few bumps in the road along the way.
-We set our sights high and jumped feet first into founding The Cook's Atelier with the intention of creating a special place that supports the connection between the farmer and the cook and where people from all over the world could come together, learn to cook, and have a good time.
+We knew this journey would have its ups and downs and require just the right amount of grit and determination.
+We set our sights high and jumped feet first into founding The Cook's Atelier, with the intention of creating a special place that supports the connection between the farmer and the cook, and where people from all over the world could come together, learn to cook, and have a good time.

-In the height of the season, you'll find us busy in the kitchen with hands-on cooking classes, workshops, market tours and field trips to artisan food producers.
-We will be busy tending our garden, using much of the produce for our cooking classes.
-You might find us making homemade confiture or driving the tiny vineyard roads in Madeleine, our vintage 2CV, headed to flea markets and brocantes in search of something special for our culinary boutique and online shop.
+In the height of the season, you'll find us busy in the kitchen with hands-on cooking workshops, dinner parties, market tours and field trips to artisan food producers.
+We'll be busy tending our garden (using much of the produce we grow in our Atelier kitchen), making homemade confiture, or driving the tiny vineyard roads in our vintage 2CV (named Madeleine!), headed to flea markets and brocantes in search of something special for our culinary boutique and online shop.
 Later in the year, when things slow down, we are hard at work on recipe testing and food photography projects.
 There is always something simmering on the back of the stove while we are busy planning next year's season.
-No matter what time of year you choose to join The Cook's Atelier you'll be inspired by sharing a slice of our life in France.